ThalesGroup/CipherTrust_Application_Protection/database/databricks/docs/ARCHITECTURE_RECOMMENDATION.md

 The main benchmark notebook settings can remain the basis for repeatable comparison runs, but the architecture decision should move toward CRDP deployment shape rather than endless Spark tuning.

+## TLS performance note

+Current testing indicates that enabling TLS with client authentication can remain in the same general throughput class as non-TLS runs when the Java Databricks path uses pooled persistent HTTPS connections.
+The current Java implementation uses a shared HTTP client, so the expected behavior is to reuse TLS connections instead of paying a full handshake cost on every CRDP request.

+For a clean TLS versus non-TLS comparison, hold the following constant:

+- Databricks row count
+- partition counts
+- grouping settings
+- `BATCH_SIZE`
+- Databricks cluster shape
+- CRDP deployment shape

+The cleanest steady-state comparison is a warm-up run followed by repeated measured runs with only the transport changing between HTTP and HTTPS.

 ## Guidance for very large bulk loads

 For bulk ingestion, keep using one tuned job when: